jetzlstorfer/spotify-yearly-discoveries/README.md

 ## What it's doing
 The program checks all playlists that contain the term `YEAR_TO_CHHECK`,eg. "2022" and in all playlists that match this expression it looks for song that are actually from the year 2022 (or your desired year) _and_ check if they have been added to your library (❤️ in Spotify).
 If both is true (in this example: song is from 2022 + you like it) it adds the songs to the specified playlist.

+Update: in the latest version it is also possible to add songs to the playlist that are not added to your library (🤍 in spotify), use ENV variable `ONLY_LOVED_SONGS`.

 That's it.

 Here are my playlists for [2022](https://open.spotify.com/playlist/4AJnjP36kH39gQhgZFL8Ff?si=0f8b2b44f7ca4208), [2021](https://open.spotify.com/playlist/3qDtmE3TrHkjVOow3rM3BY?si=8f212c2c8f0148ee), [2020](https://open.spotify.com/playlist/2D0NidVJbZfnR4wmvYSRiA?si=tVTpL61pRGWypiROYqdeqQ), [2019](https://open.spotify.com/playlist/0uwZfzhqw2G5id1El0oCJE?si=WFk_PEYZSpijQ4gdnYOsXQ).